-No structure shall exceed a height applicable to the district.
+No structure shall exceed a height applicable to the district, except when waived by the DRB.
 This limit shall not apply to spires, cupolas, chimneys, ventilators, tanks, or similar parts of building, occupying in the aggregate not more than 10 (ten) percent of the area of such building.